Balloon Raid

-The Balloon Raid was a non-violent British Women's Suffrage Movement protest event that took place over the skies of London on Tuesday 16 February 1909, during King Edward VII's royal procession from Buckingham Palace to the Palace of Westminster for the official State Opening of Parliament.
+The Balloon Raid was a non-violent British Women's Suffrage Movement protest event that took place over the skies of London on Tuesday 16 February 1909 during King Edward VII's royal procession from Buckingham Palace to the Palace of Westminster for the official State Opening of Parliament.

 Background

 The protest sought to follow the royal procession of King Edward and his wife Alexandra of Denmark from their home at Buckingham Palace to the Houses of Parliament in the afternoon of Tuesday 16 February 1909, designed to gain attention and to promote the Women's Suffrage movement in the United Kingdom.
-Chief organiser, Muriel Matters and the Women's Freedom League decided to hire a small dirigible (airship) designed, built and owned by Spencer Family, with the intent to shower the King, bystandars on the route of the procession and the Houses of Parliament with Women's Freedom League Handbills (also known as pamphlets).
+Chief organiser, Muriel Matters and the Women's Freedom League decided to hire a small dirigible (airship) designed, built and owned by Spencer Family, with the intent to shower the King, bystanders on the route of the procession and the Houses of Parliament with Women's Freedom League Handbills (also known as pamphlets).

-The balloon was Captained by one of two disputed Spencer brothers, Percival or Herbert, using their Type 3 Balloon, with the flight plan to takeoff from Hendon Fields in North London, and make it's way to the area over the Palace and the Parliament.
-However, the adverse weather and wind conditions, coupled with the rudimentary motor powering that the airship was equipped with meant the planned flight path route was doomed to fail, with the flight making it's way over the London skies and while close to the Parliament, Matters and Spencer did not quite made complete the planned route, instead hugging the outskirts of Central London.
+The balloon was captained by one of two disputed Spencer brothers, Percival or Herbert, using their Type 3 Balloon, with the flight plan to takeoff from Hendon Fields in North London, and make its way to the area over the Palace and the Parliament.
+However, the adverse weather and wind conditions, coupled with the rudimentary motor powering that the airship was equipped with meant the planned flight path route was doomed to fail, with the flight making its way over the London skies and while close to the Parliament, Matters and Spencer did not quite made complete the planned route, instead hugging the outskirts of Central London.

 The balloon took off from Hendon Fields at about 2:10pm, with one photo showing a significant crowd was assembled to see the historic takeoff.
 Photographs, newspaper reports and first-hand recollections recall the balloon being emblazoned on one side with the words 'Votes for Women' and the other side with the words 'Women's Freedom League'.
 The balloon tookoff and rose to a height of about 3500 ft (or 915 meters).

 Matters had taken on board a 'hundredweight', representing about 112 lb of Handbills promoting the Women's Freedom League and the suffrage cause, and scattered them over London during the flight.
 Members of the Women's Freedom League, including Edith How-Martyn and Elsie Craig, were reported to have followed Matters and the balloon across London in their car.
 The balloon finally landed at about 4pm in shrubland adjacent to farming land in the small town of Coulsdon, just outside of Croydon in Surrey.

 Matters, Spencer and their balloon campaign made headlines across the world and are regularly featured in historic ballooning and aviation literature to this day, including by Richard Branson in his 2010 Autobiography.